No loyal customers for dominant companiesFebruary 2016

 If you want to offer financial benefits in order to bind the customer to you, you need to check whether your company holds a dominant position.
 As of a market share of 40% you have to be careful, and it would be prudent to ask for specialized advice.

 If your company is dominant on a market, the following playing rules apply:

 - Do not grant any discounts or bonuses in exchange for a commitment of the customer to supply himself (quasi-)exclusively from you, even if it is the customer himself who asks for it.

 - Be aware that linking discounts or bonuses to the achievement of predetermined purchase volumes is not without risk.
 The customer´s choice of supply sources or trading partners might be limited as a result of this.
 This risk primarily exists as of a purchase volume that represents 50% or more of the customer´s total annual volume.
 It makes no difference whether the customer voluntarily accepts or even proposes this.

-- Link discounts or bonuses to economies of scale that are realised thanks to the volume that is purchased per individual order, and apply this in the same way to all customers (standardised quantity discounts).
+- Link discounts or bonuses to economies of scale that are realized thanks to the volume that is purchased per individual order, and apply this in the same way to all customers (standardized quantity discounts).

 - Link discounts or bonuses to real considerations that are not primarily designed to bind the customers to you.